SS Suez Maru: Loss

 Suez Maru sailed on 25 November 1943 with 550 POWs (the men were English, Welsh, Scottish, Irish, Dutch and one was a New Zealander) from Ambon bound for Surabaya.
 The POWs were all sick men from the work-camps on the Moluccas and Ambon.
 About 20 were on stretchers.
 There were also about 200 wounded Japanese soldiers aboard, including Yoshio Kashiki.

 On 29 November 1943, near Kangean Island, east of Madura Island, torpedoed Suez Maru.
 Those PoWs in the rearmost hold (four) of the ship were either killed by the direct torpedo hit or were unable to escape, while those PoWs in hold three, numbering 250 to 380 escaped and jumped into the water.
 Around seven hours later the escort ship, minesweeper No.12 returned from its unsuccessful attempt to locate and depth charge the USS Bonefish.
 The minesweeper then picked up Japanese only survivors, pushing any PoWs back into the water if they tried to climb aboard.

 Then, Captain Kawano Osumu, commander of W-12, discussed with the PoW transport commander Lieutenant Masaji Koshio (also called Masaji Iketani) what should be done with the surviving PoWs.
 Koshio/Iketani told him that Major General Sanso Anami had ordered that if the ship were torpedoed, the PoWs should be shot.
 Captain Kawano quickly agreed, ordering gunnery officer Daiso Yatsuka to arrange 20 soldiers with rifles on deck and two machine-guns on the lower bridge, while other crew pointed out survivors amongst the wreckage.
 The gunnery crew then machine-gunned all surviving PoWs in the water.
 All PoWs were killed.

 The minesweeper No.12 report lodged at Batavia on 3 December 1943 falsely stated that the PoWs were "kept locked in the holds due to the need for strict security", and that "all POWs had gone down with the ship", and made no mention of the war crime.

 Investigation

 This war crime was extensively investigated in 1949, after it was reported by Yoshio Kashiki, who was one of the 200 or so wounded Japanese soldiers aboard Suez Maru that day.
-Dozens of first hand accounts and sworn statements were taken from 22 individuals, suspects and eye witnesses, including signed confessions.
+Dozens of first hand accounts and sworn statements were taken from 22 individuals, suspects and eyewitnesses, including signed confessions.
 Kawano and Iketani were arrested.
 After the investigation, the UK government wanting to protect its own reputation.
 It ordered the release of the men arrested for war crimes, ordered that no war crime trial should be held, and ordered a cover-up.
 The UK government never told the families of those PoWs who were killed what had happened.
 To date, the Japanese government has never apologised for the treatment and killing of PoWs, and the UK government has never apologised for refusing to bring the known war criminals to justice at court.